It is defined or used as an implemented term to describe the functional tissues of every living being or that contains cells on the planet.

 - Decompose toxins: the parenchyma intervenes in the liver process when it breaks down toxins from the body.

-In people, the cells that perform the primary function of the organ of the “structural” cells serve primarily to protect or shape the parenchyma.
+In people, the cells that perform the organ’s primary function of the “structural” cells serve primarily to protect or shape the parenchyma.

-That is why practically all the functions that are carried out inside the body of an individual, except the structural and protective functions, are performed by parenchymal cells .
+That is why practically all the functions carried out inside an individual’s body, except the structural and protective parts, are performed by parenchymal cells.

-The hard, calcified cells in the bones and the protective membranes around most organs are referred to as the “structural” cells.
+The complex, calcified cells in the bones and the protective membranes around most organs are called the “structural” cells.

-When talking about cancer or other abnormal growths in the body, the term “functional” is also useful to analyze the parenchyma.
+When talking about cancer or other abnormal growths in the body, the term “functional” is also helpful in analyzing the parenchyma.

-The parenchyma of a tumor or other growth is considered the “neoplastic” part that is capable of dividing the cells that form or compose said mutant anomaly.
+The parenchyma of a tumor or other growth is considered the “neoplastic” part capable of dividing the cells that form or compose said mutant anomaly.